omahs/concrete/README.md

 ### 🟨 Contributing

 There are two ways to contribute to Concrete.
 You can:
-- O[pen issues](https://github.com/zama-ai/concrete/issues/new/choose) to report bugs and typos, or to suggest new ideas
+- [Open issues](https://github.com/zama-ai/concrete/issues/new/choose) to report bugs and typos, or to suggest new ideas
-- Request to become an official contributor by emailing hello@zama.ai. (becoming an approved contributor involves signing our Contributor License Agreement (CLA))
+- Request to become an official contributor by emailing hello@zama.ai.

+Becoming an approved contributor involves signing our Contributor License Agreement (CLA)).
 Only approved contributors can send pull requests (PRs), so get in touch before you do!
 <br></br>

 ### 🟨 License